ahmadalwy3/ahmadalwy3/The-logger.md

 This is to clear the logger, to remove all entries from the selected/filtered context (Ars Technica tab in this example).

+_Tabless_ request (faded out) may also appear in current page log.
+To clear them out, click Clear icon second time.

 ***

 #### Pause the logger